drabo/minikube/README.md

 #### 1.2.5.
 Create the Kubernetes cluster with Minikube ####

+Same as in the [Windows section](#115-create-the-kubernetes-cluster-with-minikube)

 #### 1.2.6.
 Modify optins to the minikube cluster ####

+Same as in the [Windows section](#116-modify-optins-to-the-minikube-cluster)

 #### 1.2.7.
 Explore the cluster ####

+Same as in the [Windows section](#117-explore-the-cluster)

 #### 1.2.8.
 Prepare Helm to deploy software into the cluster created ####

+Same as in the [Windows section](#118-prepare-helm-to-deploy-software-into-the-cluster-created)

 #### 1.2.9.
 Start/Stop cluster ####

+Same as in the [Windows section](#119-startstop-cluster)

 #### 1.2.10.
 Other minikube commands ####

+Same as in the [Windows section](#1110-other-minikube-commands)

+## 2. Linux ##

+The Minikube Kubernetes cluster will be created as a virtual machine in VirtualBox, so, make sure you have it installed.

+The installation steps are identical as for the Windows Subsystem for Linux (WSL) in Windows 10.
+See above [section]